 This proposed specifications document was developed as a result of a multi-stage process that involved review of the source document (2011 Specifications and Management Measures) by affected members of the public.
-The public had the opportunity to review and comment on management measures during a meeting of the Council's Scientific and Statistical Committee on September 21, 2011, a Spiny Dogfish MC Meeting on September 23, 2010, a Joint Spiny Dogfish Committee meeting held on October 12, 2010, a MAFMC meeting held October 12, 2010, and an NEFMC meeting held on November 17, 2010.
+The public had the opportunity to review and comment on management measures during a meeting of the Council's Scientific and Statistical Committee on September 26 and 27, 2012, a Spiny Dogfish MC Meeting on October 3, 2012, a Joint Spiny Dogfish Committee meeting held on October 17, 2012, a MAFMC meeting held October 17, 2012, and an NEFMC meeting held on November 14, 2012.
+In addition, the public will have further opportunity to comment on this specifications package once NMFS publishes a proposed rule in the Federal Register (FR) requesting comments.